RasaHQ/paraphraser/Readme.md

 You can generate the output in two formats -

-1. Rasa's NLU Training data format - The paraphrases for each example will be added as metadata of that example.
+1. Rasa's NLU Training data format(recommended) - The paraphrases for each example will be added as metadata of that example.
 For example, if the original data looked like -
 ```
 nlu:
 - intent: ask_query